Most apps start small.

 Small is nice.
 Small is simple.
-Remember when your applications were small and nice and simple and… manageable?
+Remember when your applications were small and nice and simple and…manageable?

 Me neither.
 It happens so fast.

 First, we start monitoring build times.
 If you decrease build time, cycle time is reduced overall -- meaning your developers can get back to coding faster.
 But build times don’t tell the whole story.
-What if build times are fairly short, but builds don’t actually begin for quite a while?
+What if build times are relatively short, but builds don’t actually begin for quite a while?
 It turns out a better metric to monitor may be what we call Build Delay.

 Shorter build times lead to faster iterations in a vacuum, but Build Delay is a nuanced metric providing an answer to what engineers actually care about: “When is this actually going to be done?”
-If someone kicks off a 2 minute build but it takes 30 minutes to start, that’s 32 minutes before your developer can iterate on their work.
-Shortening that delay positively impacts the developer and everyone else downstream -- including your customers.
+If someone kicks off a 2-minute build, but it takes 30 minutes to start, that’s 32 minutes before your developer can iterate on their work.
+Shortening that Delay positively impacts the developer and everyone else downstream -- including your customers.

 Evaluating the context of the metric and understanding the business impact of the output leads to healthier, more informative measurements.
-At Allstacks, we’ve seen customers recapturedozens of hours per month of productive time by focusing on driving improvements to Build Delay.
+At Allstacks, we’ve seen customers recaptured dozens of hours per month of productive time by focusing on driving improvements to Build Delay.
 It’s amazing how valuable a little clarity can be when things have gotten complicated.